The story of a man who becomes two opposed musical personalities to fool the world

 “You too Daniel, see you soon.”

-As Michael drove toward the exit for the long journey home, Daniel caught sight of Louise in the mirror, walking away and meeting up with a man.
+As Lenny drove toward the exit for the long journey home, Daniel caught sight of Louise in the mirror, walking away and meeting up with a man.
 Daniel never expected to see her again.
 That weekend Daniel was preoccupied with thoughts of his clumsy first performance, but mostly of the girl he had met.

 “Hi Dan, ready to rock and roll?”